SecureNet

 10.60.60.0/24

 WiFi VPN tunnel.
-All traffic routes through Chicago SafeNet server.
+All traffic routes through a SafeNet server.
 For privacy-focused browsing.

 SafeNet Port